Diebbo/assignment-4-computational-geometry/chapters/task3.typ

   We finally conclude the opening operation with a cascade update of the spans back up to the root of the tree.

   Let's analyze the worst case time complexity of the opening operation.
 In the worst case, the maximum number of nodes we need to traverse down is bounded by the biggest subtree that covers the y-interval (see @fig:worst-case-segment-tree) in other words, the whole tree without the leftmost and rightmost paths.
 Moreover, from the proof of construction of the segment tree, we know that a segment can either cover an entire node or be split across its children.
-Thus, going down a level, the number of nodes visited is halved, as if the interval was split, one of the two children won't be visited resulting in a maximum of $4$ nodes being visited at each level.
+It's easy to show that at most two nodes per level of depth can completely cover the interval queried, without their parents also completely covering it.
+If the path traverse doesn't stop on a node, it will check its two children, but it will continue the path only on one of them, thus it will check at most 4 nodes per level.

 // set figure width to 10cm
 #figure(